AdobeDocs/data-collection-apis/src/pages/endpoints/media/sessions.md

 ## `sessionStart`

 The `sessionstart` endpoint creates a media tracking session for a visitor.
+See [Session start](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/session/session-start), [Session complete](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/session/session-complete), and [Session end](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/session/session-end) in the Streaming Media services documentation for additional details.
 A successful response includes a session ID, which is required for all other endpoints.
 Make sure that you follow [Getting started](index.md) to obtain a datastream ID.
 See [Media Edge API implementation examples](../../getting-started/media-edge-examples.md) for more examples calling this endpoint.

 **`POST https://edge.adobedc.net/ee/va/v1/sessionStart?configId={datastream ID}`**